BranchMetrics/fastlane-plugin-branch/README.md

 ## setup_branch action

+### Prerequisites

+Before using this action, you should set your app up in the [Branch Dashboard](https://dashboard.branch.io).
+See https://dev.branch.io/basic-setup/ for details.
+To use the `setup_branch` action, you need:

+- Branch key(s), either live, test or both
+- Domain name(s) used for Branch links
+- The custom URI scheme for your app, if any (Android only)
+- Location(s) of your Android and/or iOS project(s)

+### Usage

 This action automatically configures Xcode and Android projects that use the Branch SDK for Universal Links, App Links and custom URI handling.
 It modifies Xcode project settings and entitlements as well as Info.plist and AndroidManifest.xml files.